romanwixinger/profiles-rest-api/documentation/AnswerPATCH.md

     ```json
     {
-        "question": 1,
         "duration": 12.5,
         "answers": "5/2",
+        "correct": true,
         "skipped": false,
         "comment": "I am not sure about the answer."
     }
     ```

-    The field 'question' is strictly required, 'comment' and 'duration' are optional.
-The field 'answers' can only be left out if the field 'skipped' is set to true.
-The fields should not be left blank.
-A new answer is created if there is no other instance with the same user, question and answer.
+    All fields are optional, but must not be left blank.

 * **Success Response:**